axiak/pybloomfiltermmap/README.markdown

 ## Overview

-After you install, the interface to use is a cross between a file interface and a ste interface.
+After you install, the interface to use is a cross between a file interface and a [set](https://docs.python.org/2/library/sets.html) interface.
 As an example:

     >>> fruit = pybloomfilter.BloomFilter(100000, 0.1, '/tmp/words.bloom')
     >>> fruit.update(('apple', 'pear', 'orange', 'apple'))